sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-oss-chart.md

 ```

 #### Enabling gateway autoscaling
 You can enable autoscaling of the gateway by `--set tyk-gateway.gateway.autoscaling.enabled=true`.
 By default, it will enable the `Horizontal Pod Autoscaler` resource with target average CPU utilization at 60%, scaling between 1 and 3 instances.
-To customise those values you can modify the tyk-gateway section of `values.yaml`, as shown below:
+To customize those values you can modify the tyk-gateway section of `values.yaml`, as shown below:

 ```yaml
 tyk-gateway: